Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 .sed -i 's/luna.user/oracle/g' ~/.oci/config

-Create a test Python script.
+Create a test Python script to verify the SDK is working.

-echo 'import oci object_storage_client = oci.object_storage.ObjectStorageClient(oci.config.from_file()) result = object_storage_client.get_namespace() print("Current object storage namespace: {}".format(result.data))' > test.py
+cat << EOF | tee test.py > /dev/null import oci object_storage_client = oci.object_storage.ObjectStorageClient(oci.config.from_file()) result = object_storage_client.get_namespace() print("Current object storage namespace: {}".format(result.data)) EOF

 The